-General Chemistry II CHM 2046 (Lopez, online, Spring 2021)
+General Chemistry II CHM 2046 (Lopez, Period 7-8, HPBC, Spring 2022)

 The instructor reserves the right to make changes or corrections to this syllabus at any time.
 Students will be notified when any changes are made via an announcement on canvas.